andrew/ultimate-awesome/README.md

 - [awesome-react-native-native-modules](https://github.com/prscX/awesome-react-native-native-modules) - A curated list of Awesome ReactNative: Native Modules Guidelines/Components/News/Tools/Learning Materials.
 - [awesome-edge-computing](https://github.com/qijianpeng/awesome-edge-computing) - A curated list of awesome edge computing, including Frameworks, Simulators, Tools, etc.
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
-- [companies-hiring-security-remote](https://github.com/jaegeral/companies-hiring-security-remote) - This repo is meant to be a list of companies that hire security people full remote.
 - [awesome-tor](https://github.com/ajvb/awesome-tor) - A list of awesome Tor related projects, articles, papers, etc.
 - [awesome-msr](https://github.com/dspinellis/awesome-msr) - A curated repository of software engineering repository mining data sets.
 - [awesome-clean-tech](https://github.com/nglgzz/awesome-clean-tech) - A community curated list of awesome clean tech companies.